8 min read

 To understand where your cash has gone, you must first understand the relationship between profit and cash flow, and how each is calculated.

-Profit is shown on an income statement and equals revenues minus the expenses associated with earning that income.
+Profit (also referred to as net income) is shown on an income statement and equals revenues minus the expenses associated with earning that income.
 This measures the ongoing sustainability of the company.

 Let’s look at an example for further clarification.